 - Evil Sounds Deep: The Supreme Dalek has a much deeper voice than the others.

 - Exactly What It Says on the Tin: The Daleks have an important victory here.

 - Falsely Reformed Villain: The Daleks pose as dutiful British soldiers as part of their master plan.

 - Fantastic Racism: The Daleks' commitment to their own racial purity was demonstrated here.
 The older, less "pure" Daleks willingly allow themselves to be disintegrated by the newly created Daleks made from the pure DNA in the Progenitor device.

 - Heroic Sacrifice: Inverted, with the Daleks making a Villainous Sacrifice.
 What else would you call taking a course of action to save your entire race knowing full well it will end in your demise?

 - Historical-Domain Character : Winston Churchill is a main character here.
 This became elevated to Hilarious in Hindsight with the revelation that Jon Pertwee (the Third Doctor) was an intelligence officer during World War II and personally reported to Churchill.

 - I Did What I Had to Do: Churchill repeatedly brushes off the Doctor's warnings with how people are dying every day.
-If the Doctor says that the daleks are evil incarnate, Churchhill responds that he'd ally with the devil in order to stop Hitler.
+If the Doctor says that the Daleks are evil incarnate, Churchill responds that he'd ally with the Devil in order to stop Hitler.

 - Improbable Aiming Skills: The Dalek shooting down planes with perfect accuracy.